University-of-Texas-at-Dallas-Education/.github/profile/README.md

 ### 1. Clone Repositories

-- Clone all three repositories (`CometAI-frontend`, `CometAI-backend`, and `CometAI-iac`) from `https://github.com/gaiin-platform` into the same directory on your local machine.
+- Clone all three repositories (`CometAI-frontend`, `CometAI-backend`, and `CometAI-iac`) from `https://github.com/University-of-Texas-at-Dallas-Education` into the same directory on your local machine.
+Also, please note that since these repositories are private, only users with the necessary access can clone them.

 ### 2. Terraform Initialization and Application